latj/hub-spoke-microhack/README.md

 # Challenge 2: Route internet traffic through Azure Firewall

-In this challenge you will explore how we can make our spoke communicate by sending all traffic through a Firewall, instead of go direct to Internet.
+In this challenge you will explore how we can make our spokes communicate by sending all traffic through a Firewall, instead of go direct to Internet.
 You will route all traffic directly to the Azure Firewall. the Firewall is allready buildt.

 ![image](images/hub-spoke-azfw.png)